Pershore Town Choir

 Fun, Friendly, Welcoming

-2017, our 10th Anniversary year, is proving to be very busy for us.
-We have been on tour to on tour to Bad Neustadt, Pershore’s twin town, and hosted a visiting choir from the USA, taking part in a joint concert with them in Pershore Abbey.
-We got soaked singing on a float for Pershore Carnival and very hot singing in Pershore Bandstand!
+In 2017 we celebrated our 10th Anniversary and it proved to be a very busy year for us.
+We went on tour to Bad Neustadt, Pershore’s twin town, and hosted a visiting choir from the USA, taking part in a joint concert with them in Pershore Abbey.
+We got soaked singing on a float for Pershore Carnival, and got very hot singing in Pershore Bandstand!

 David Barclay was born in Nottingham in 1971 and sang as a Treble in the Parish Church Choir.
 He went on to study at the Guildhall School of Music and Drama, London, under the Scottish Tenor William McAlpine.
 David’s first appointment was in Liverpool as a Lay Clerk at the Metropolitan Cathedral of Christ the King where he began teaching singing at St Edward’s College.
 Later as Director of the Metropolitan Cathedral Cantata Choir he conducted many acclaimed concerts, including several with the Cathedral Orchestra.
 He retains his close links with the Cathedral often returning as guest conductor or tenor soloist.